msdickinson/DickinsonBros.Redactor/README.md

 Features
 * Configurable properties to redact by name
 * Configurable regular expressions to validate against
-* Sperate Abstractions Library to reduce coupling of packages.
+* Sperate abstractions library to reduce coupling of packages.